Devolutions/devolutions-crypto/README.md

 It also includes wrapper for it for different languages.
 Currently, the C# wrapper is supported for the implemented methods.
 Webassembly build and works, but is still considered alpha and not production-ready.
+The minimum Rust version to build on stable is 1.34.

 ## API Definition